 - Five out of the 28 districts received District Improvement Level 1 sanctions, meaning officials must adopt a District Improvement Plan designed to improve key areas of concern.
-Annual Performance Reviews (APRs) will be monitored closely by state department officials.
+State education department officials will closely monitor Annual Performance Reviews (APRs).

 - Three of the 28 districts received District Improvement Level 2 sanctions, citing a higher level of concern by MSIP teams.
 Level 2 schools are under even greater scrutiny to demonstrate growth and improvement.

 - Thirteen out of 28—that’s more than 46%–of the school districts on a four-day schedule received District Improvement Level 3 sanctions – the most severe of all sanctions while still maintaining accreditation.
 In these cases, the last MSIP accreditation review revealed numerous serious concerns relative to program quality, student achievement, and other related indicators.

 - Of those 13 districts earning Level 3 sanctions, only two exceeded the 2018 Missouri per-pupil expenditure average.
 The remaining 26 school districts all are currently spending less than the state average per pupil.
 While not conclusive, these data suggest there is a correlation between the amount of funding school districts receive and student achievement.

 A well-educated society is essential to a healthy, thriving culture.
 Without a solid educational foundation our skilled workforce will diminish, and entrepreneurs will look elsewhere.
 Our pool of thought-leaders and problem solvers will decrease, and over time the strength of our nation will be challenged.